Northern Arizona hosts Ford and Montana State - WTOP News

 BOTTOM LINE: Montana State visits the Northern Arizona Lumberjacks after Robert Ford III scored 24 points in Montana State’s 73-70 loss to the Northern Colorado Bears.

-The Lumberjacks are 5-3 on their home court.
-Northern Arizona is ninth in the Big Sky scoring 67.1 points while shooting 43.1% from the field.
+The Lumberjacks have gone 5-3 at home.
+Northern Arizona ranks ninth in the Big Sky at limiting opponent scoring, allowing 76.5 points while holding opponents to 47.6% shooting.

-The Bobcats are 6-5 in Big Sky play.
-Montana State is 3-4 in games decided by 3 points or fewer.
+The Bobcats are 6-5 in conference games.
+Montana State ranks eighth in the Big Sky giving up 74.1 points while holding opponents to 47.2% shooting.

-Northern Arizona is shooting 43.1% from the field this season, 4.1 percentage points lower than the 47.2% Montana State allows to opponents.
-Montana State averages 8.8 made 3-pointers per game this season, 2.0 more made shots on average than the 6.8 per game Northern Arizona gives up.
+Northern Arizona scores 67.1 points per game, 7.0 fewer points than the 74.1 Montana State allows.
+Montana State averages 74.5 points per game, 2.0 fewer than the 76.5 Northern Arizona gives up.

-TOP PERFORMERS: Trenton McLaughlin is shooting 34.5% from beyond the arc with 2.1 made 3-pointers per game for the Lumberjacks, while averaging 16.2 points and 1.5 steals.
-Carson Basham is shooting 58.1% and averaging 15.4 points over the last 10 games for Northern Arizona.
+TOP PERFORMERS: Trenton McLaughlin is scoring 16.2 points per game and averaging 3.1 rebounds for the Lumberjacks.

-Ford is shooting 48.4% and averaging 15.7 points for the Bobcats.
-Brandon Walker is averaging 14.7 points over the last 10 games for Montana State.
+Eddie Turner III is averaging 7.7 points, 3.6 assists and 1.5 steals for the Bobcats.

 LAST 10 GAMES: Lumberjacks: 4-6, averaging 68.5 points, 31.3 rebounds, 13.2 assists, 5.3 steals and 3.4 blocks per game while shooting 42.6% from the field.
 Their opponents have averaged 76.0 points per game.